ramya-gullapalli/personal-website/README.md

 # personal-website
-My personal website that offers a glimpse about me, my experiences, and my projects.
+My personal website that gives an overview about me, my experiences, and my projects.